lambdaclass/starknet_rollup_on_bitcoin/README.md

 ## How to run

+Requirements:

-Note: This requires `bitcoin-cli` and `bitcoind` to be installed.
+- `bitcoin-cli` and `bitcoind` have to be installed.
 See [this guide for running Rollkit with Bitcoin](https://rollkit.dev/docs/tutorials/bitcoin/) for more information.
+- `starknet-compile` needs to be available in order to compile both Cairo contracts (`erc20_mintable.cairo` and `amm.cairo`).
+There is a make target for compiling the contracts: `make compile-starknet`

 ### DA Layer